-Linux Filesystem - Directory Structure in Linux
+Linux Filesystem Hierarchy: Directory Structure

 Linux filesystem directory structure

-Linux Directory Purpose of the Filesystem Structure
+Linux Directory Purpose of the Linux Filesystem Hierarchy

 /bin Essential system utilities for diagnosing, repairing, and managing the system.